 Now, this has something to do with software development.

-I really have only two choices: give up, or learn more.
-In my case, giving up means walking down to Samuel's coffee house and paying $3-4 per cappuccino.
+I really had only two choices: give up, or learn more.
+In my case, giving up meant walking down to Samuel’s coffee house and paying $3-4 per cappuccino.
 This usually gives me the quality results I want, but at a premium, and comes with one considerable downside: I have to put on pants and go outside.
-When working with legacy code, giving up means neither replacing nor rescuing the legacy code, but simply living with it, learning to adjust my expectations to its quirky behavior, figuring out how to get it mostly out of my way, but with one considerable downside: when push comes to shove, I can't change it, so I have to waste time and effort working around it, rather than making it better.
+When working with legacy code, giving up means neither replacing nor rescuing the legacy code, but simply living with it, learning to adjust my expectations to its quirky behavior, figuring out how to get it mostly out of my way, but with one considerable downside: when push comes to shove, I can’t change it, so I have to waste time and effort working around it, rather than making it better.
 Legacy code has a way of creating a vortex of mediocrity around it, sucking in otherwise good code and diligent programmers.
 We bear both visible and invisible costs, and they seem unbounded.
 It never ends, and we can do nothing to stop it.

 A little dramatic, perhaps, but I think you’d agree, not entirely unrealistic.